serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

 ### Status codes

-Serverless ships with default status codes you can use to e.g. signal that a resouce could not be found (404) or that the user is not authorized to perform this action (401).
+Serverless ships with default status codes you can use to e.g. signal that a resource could not be found (404) or that the user is not authorized to perform the action (401).

 #### Overview of available status codes